barumau/pandunia/eng/eng-pandunia.md

 ## A

 a couple of - du o tri
-a sea of people (huge crowd) - jen hai
+a sea of people (huge crowd) - jen bahai
 abacus - jenju table
 abattoir (slaughterhouse) - bucakan
 ability - bilta